Uber to pay $148 million for failing to report 2016 hack

+The ride-hailing company will pay a $148 million fine that will be distributed in varying amounts across all states, state attorneys general said Wednesday.
+Uber will also be required to adopt several new data security practices.

-"Uber's decision to cover up this breach was a blatant violation of the public's trust," California Attorney General Xavier Becerra tweeted on Wednesday.
-"Let this be a warning to all business owners in California: we take violations of privacy very seriously."
+"Uber's decision to cover up this breach was a blatant violation of the public's trust," Attorney General Becerra said in a statement.
+"The company failed to safeguard user data and notify authorities when it was exposed.
+Consistent with its corporate culture at the time, Uber swept the breach under the rug in deliberate disregard of the law."

 The ride-hailing company revealed in November 2017 that hackers stole data on 57 million drivers and riders in October 2016.
 The pilfered data included personal information such as names, email addresses and driver's license numbers, but not Social Security numbers and credit card information, the company said.